 The Code of Practice for Agricultural Environmental Management (AEM Code) sets requirements on the use of nutrients supplied to crops to make sure nutrients are applied at the right amount and right time to optimize crop growth and minimize risks to the environment.

-Nutrient sources are materials that are a source of nitrogen or phosphorus and include manure and other agricultural by-products, fertilizers, soil conditioners, soil amendments, agricultural composting materials, digestates from anaerobic digestion, materials treated under the Organic Matter Recycling Regulation or wastewater.
+Nutrient sources that are a source of nitrogen or phosphorus include manure and other agricultural by-products, commercial fertilizers, soil conditioners, soil amendments, agricultural composting materials, digestates from anaerobic digestion, wastewater, and materials treated under the Organic Matter Recycling Regulation or the Municipal Wastewater Regulation.
+Leachate and contaminated runoff may also be a source of nutrients.

 General rules for applying nutrients to land